pgriffel/pacioli/tutorials/charts.md

 title: Pacioli Charts
 ---

-<script type="text/javascript" src="/bin/pacioli-0.5.1.bundle.js"></script>
+<script type="text/javascript" src="/js/pacioli-0.5.1.bundle.js"></script>
 <script type="text/javascript" src="charts.js"></script>

 # Charts

-Explains how to add charts to a web page.
+This tutorial explains how Pacioli values can be displayed in charts on a web page.

 A chart displays a value or a function.
 When a function is displayed, `parameter` elements are used to pass parameters to the function.